arangodb/velocypack/Jason.md

 Objects look like this:

-  one of 0x08 - 0x0d, indicating the structure of the index BYTELENGTH (one or 9 bytes) sub Jason values as pairs of attribute and value optional INDEXTABLE
+  one of 0x06 - 0x0d, indicating the structure of the index BYTELENGTH (one or 9 bytes) sub Jason values as pairs of attribute and value optional INDEXTABLE
   NRITEMS

 The INDEXTABLE consists of:
+  - 1-byte offsets (unsigned) for types 0x06 and 0x0a
-  - 2-byte offsets (little endian unsigned) for types 0x08 and 0x0b
+  - 2-byte offsets (little endian unsigned) for types 0x07 and 0x0b
-  - 4-byte offsets sequences (little endian unsigned) for types 0x09 and 0x0c
+  - 4-byte offsets sequences (little endian unsigned) for types 0x08 and 0x0c
-  - 8-byte offsets sequences (little endian unsigned) for types 0x0a and 0x0d
+  - 8-byte offsets sequences (little endian unsigned) for types 0x09 and 0x0d

 NRITEMS is 1 or 9 bytes as follows: The last byte is either 0x00 to indicate that the 8 preceding bytes are the length